timeseries

 Get the cost recovery timeseries for the previous year.

-For each month in the past year, this function aggregates all monthly charges and divides this by the daily rate (dependent on funding source) and the number of working days.
-This value is summed across all funding sources and added to the timeseries.
+For each month in the past year, this function aggregates all time entries and divides this by the number of working days.
+This value is added to the time series.
+The total monthly charges for the month are also recorded.

 Parameters: